 A leap of faith towards the Existenz of florescence

-This rosé is a quirky looker: direct-press Regent juice added to an open vat where Neuburger and Riesling were already fermenting on skins.
-Neuburger brings richness, Riesling the zing and Regent (German hybrid, my father's 1990s heritage) the right savage touch.
-All grapes from our Slovenské vineyard, so it's a true field blend.
+This rosé is a quirky looker: direct-press red juice added to an open vat where white grapes were already fermenting on skins.
+At first, it was a combo of Neuburger, Riesling and Regent (German hybrid, my father's 1990s heritage), the current No. 3 marries Pinot Blanc, Noir and BF, as we lost the Regent plot.
+All grapes have always come from our Slovenské vineyard, so it's a true field blend.
 The place here is more important than the grapes – it's a small part at the top of the slope, pure loess under chernozem topsoil.

-Each bottle is a hand-painted original with "label" sprayed on by me, the distracted winemaker helped by my dear wife, my sister and the mighty Transcendental paint.
+Each bottle is a hand-painted original with "label" sprayed on by me, the distracted winemaker helped by my team and the mighty Transcendental paint.
+Limited amount of magnums available.

 Files to download: